Christmas with the family

 Christmas Markets and Fairs where you'll find the best decorations

 If we put together the words nativity and Barcelona, the annual nativity scene in Plaça Sant Jaume springs to mind.
 It is the most popular one in the city and has a different, innovative design every year with something to please traditionalists.
 If you're looking for a truly traditional nativity scene, a few metres away from the square, the Museu Frederic Marès, creates its own giant crib.
-This year it will depict an idyllic valley in the Catalan Pyrenees and their foothills, with mountains, villages, plants and animals.
-Look closely at the details of the vegetation, which has been created by students who have studied floral art at the entertainment and creative industries school, the Casa d'Oficis de l'Espectacle.
+And at Pedralbes Monastery you'll find two nativity scenes: the birth of Jesus and the annunciation to the shepherds.

 Barcelona Christmas Festival

-This is the spectacular centrepiece to Christmas in city: from 17th to 30th December, Plaça de Catalunya will be hosting a whole host of festive events from morning to night.
-For a fortnight, the plaza will be a sea of creativity and originality with street art, all kinds of music, circus performances with amazing stunts, activities to get your body moving, workshops where you can get your hands dirty and interactive installations.
-You'll find seven areas running morning workshops where the kids can create postcards, build wooden cities, put on fancy dress and make-up, or perform in a play.
-You can also enjoy midday comedy sessions that will have all the family in stitches, afternoons full of rhythms and live concerts, entertaining street art and evenings featuring a performance combining circus and opera, La Torre de Nadal (The Christmas Tower).
+Plaça de Catalunya will be hosting a whole host of festive events from morning to night.
+For a fortnight, the plaza will be a sea of creativity and originality with street art, all kinds of music, circus, activities to get your body moving, workshops where you can get your hands dirty and interactive installations.
 The kids will be agog!

 Christmas at the Poble Espanyol

-From 3rd December to 5th January, this charming little village on Montjuïc hill will be transformed into a Nordic landscape… resembling Lapland!
-It will be decked out with special decorations and you'll be able to visit Father Christmas's workshop and the Three Kings' house where the kids can hand in their letters.
-You'll also be able to see the dance, theatre and acrobatics performance Winter, starring young dancers and brought to you by
+From 3rd December to 6th January, this charming little village on Montjuïc hill will be transformed into a Nordic landscape… resembling Lapland!
+It will be decked out with special decorations and you'll be able to visit Father Christmas's workshop and the Three Kings' house where the kids can hand in their letters and enjoy an amazing magic show.

 Views and origami at the Glòries Tower